blanes/TeacherCast/README.md

-NOTE: If you like this procedure and fint it useful, consider a donation (PayPal):
+NOTE: If you like this procedure and find it useful, consider a donation (PayPal):

 https://www.paypal.com/donate?hosted_button_id=K2L9HNDLCZ5UU